Sebastian-Firsaev/Data-Sc-Machine-L-Project/ReadMe.md

 <img src='graph2.png' width='1000'>
 This visualization allows us to discern how overall crime is distributed among different Garda Divisions in Ireland.

+**Summary of findings:**
+Year with the most crime: 2008
+Year with the least crime: 2021

+Most popular type of crime every year: Theft and related offences Least popular type of crime overall: Infanticide

+Garda Division with the most crime for all years: D.M.R.
+North Central Garda Division Garda Division with the least crime for all years: Roscommon/Longford Garda Division

+**Conclusions of findings:**
+The years with the most and least crime seem to make a lot of sense as they both correspond with major global events that would logically have a large impact on crime.
+That being the global financial crash of 2008, causing a large amount of people to lose their homes and sources of income.
+This would have contributed to crimes such as theft as people with no income would be more likely to steal.

+2021 corresponds with the global Covid 19 pandemic, again with would make sense to lower crime as society was essentially shut down with most shops and businesses shutdown.

+Infanticide is a very extreme type of crime, and it would indicate serious societal issues if it wasn't the lowest type of crime.

+I believe that low and high crime rate garda divisions represent population density, with the two extremes being represented on both sides with Dublin being the highest and longform/Roscommon being the lowest.

 ## Crime In Carlow/Kilkenny Garda Division
 To answer the question if students have an impact on crime within Carlow i decided to first breakdown the original dataset to just focus on the Carlow/Kilkenny Garda Division.
 It is important to note that outside factors can also have an effect of crime, for example Crime rates in carlow can also be affected by the fact that [Kilkenny/Carlow one of only three garda divisions with no current Crime Prevention Officer](https://www.kilkennypeople.ie/news/local-news/1297412/kilkenny-carlow-one-of-only-three-garda-divisions-with-no-crime-prevention-officer.html).